zayanazil/QuickTermsExpo/README.md

 ### Navigation
 - Stack Navigator for all screens.
-- Bottom Tab Navigator for Home, Settings and Categories.
+- Bottom Tab Navigator for Home, Settings, Statistics and Categories.
 - Custom global header component.

 ## 4. Screenshots